sandialabs/InterSpec/README.md

 [qTip2](http://qtip2.com), and
 [D3](https://d3js.org).

+You can use your package manager or a downloaded installer to install cmake, but you must build Wt and boost from source on your computer.
+There are some detailed instructions in the [patches](/target/patches/) directory for building the dependancies (namely boost and Wt)

-### Installing
+### Building

-After installing boost, Wt, and cmake using either your package manager, or building from source, clone the InterSpec repository, and from the terminal, run cmake:
+After compiling boost and Wt from source, clone the InterSpec repository, and from the terminal, run cmake:

 ```
 git clone --recursive https://github.com/sandialabs/interspec/